fetaro/rbatch/README.md

 * Directory Structure convention
 * Double Run Check

+This work on only Ruby 1.9.x or more later.

 ### Auto Logging
 Use Auto Logging block, RBatch automatically write to logfile.
 Log file default location is "../log/YYYYMMDD_HHMMSS_${PROG_NAME}.log" .